Arvanaghi/Windows-DLL-Injector/README.md

-# Windows-DLL-Injection-in-C-
-A basic Windows DLL injection in C using LoadLibrary.
+# Windows DLL Injector

+Usage:

+> ProcessInject <Executable_Name> <Path_To_DLL>

+I did a writeup on how a basic DLL injection can be achieved by using `CreateRemoteThread` and `LoadLibrary`.
+Note that this is a noisy way to inject a DLL into a remote process, and was implemented for educational purposes.
+See my [blog post](https://arvanaghi.com).